derrickc1170/sep10-freedom-project/blog/entry02.md

 <h1>Topic:Cooking</h1>
-Topic I decide on was cooking because I really enjoy cooking food and want make something that can help people to be efficient on cooking.
+Topic I decide on was cooking because I really enjoy cooking food and want make something that can help people to be efficient on cooking. https://chefiq.com/blogs/blog/the-evolution-of-cooking-techniques-with-technology?srsltid=AfmBOorQKiX4FWKXYlliZ8-DcRKKTnU_rrNJmVpC0Y_h5Vfbskc3NW7N https://kansaslivingmagazine.com/articles/2020/03/25/amazing-ways-technology-can-make-cooking-more-enjoyable

-## Engineering Design Process
+#### Engineering Design Process

 I am currently in the first stage of the engineering design process, where the main goal is to define the problem for cooking.
-Cooking is useful tool for people who need to eat.Multiple Technology help cooking process easier and allow us to make new food.Mixer can help efficently mix the food https://chefiq.com/blogs/blog/the-evolution-of-cooking-techniques-with-technology?srsltid=AfmBOorQKiX4FWKXYlliZ8-DcRKKTnU_rrNJmVpC0Y_h5Vfbskc3NW7N https://kansaslivingmagazine.com/articles/2020/03/25/amazing-ways-technology-can-make-cooking-more-enjoyable
+Cooking is useful tool for people who need to eat.Multiple Technology help cooking process easier and allow us to make new food.Mixer can help efficently mix the food.
 ## Skills

 Some skills that I’ve learned from working on this blog are **Researching** and **Communication**

 #### Researching
+I used Google to explore different technologies in a variety of career fields.It allow us to gather information of our technology

 #### Communication
 I've also improved my communication skills.When I am in a project,I ask my partner what we are going to do.Then We put in file called plan which help us to finish the project efficiently.